#PittsburghMe: Meet Josh Croup Friday, January 12, 2018

 Text and photo by Sydney Patton, junior sports, arts and entertainment management major

-More About: Pittsburgh Pirates, internships, Butler Area High School, School of Communication, U-View, Pittsburgh Penguins, Downtown Pittsburgh, Center for Sports Media and Marketing, Center for Media Innovation, broadcast production and media management, The Globe, athletics, broadcast reporting, United Student Government
+More About: Pittsburgh Pirates, internships, Butler Area High School, School of Communication, U-View, Pittsburgh Penguins, Downtown Pittsburgh, Center for Sports Media and Marketing, Center for Media Innovation, The Globe, athletics, broadcast reporting, United Student Government